vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/pinniped-with-tkg.md

    ```
    <!-- /* cSpell:enable */ -->

-   **Note**: In case if the pinniped app reconcile failed, see [Troubleshooting Core Add-on Configuration](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-update-addons.html#troubleshooting).
+   **Note**: If the Pinniped app reconcile fails, see [Troubleshooting Core Add-on Configuration](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-update-addons.html#troubleshooting).

-## **Complete the Identity Management Configuration on Management Cluster**
+## Complete the Identity Management Configuration on Management Cluster

-After the management cluster has been deployed, you must perform the following steps to complete the configuration of identity management:
+After deploying the management cluster, do the following to complete the identity management configuration:

-- Connect kubectl to the management cluster.
+1. Connect kubectl to the management cluster.
-- Confirm that the authentication service is running correctly by checking its status:
+2. Confirm that the authentication service is running correctly by checking its status:
    - **OIDC**: Check the Status of an OIDC Identity Management Service.
    - **LDAP**: Check the Status of an LDAP Identity Management Service.
    - **OIDC**: Provide the Callback URI to the OIDC Provider.
-- If you want to use regular, non-administrator kubeconfig files for access to the management cluster, after completing the configuration of identity management, configure RBAC by following the instructions in [Configure RBAC for a Management Cluster](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-iam-configure-rbac.html#rbac-mgmt).
+3. If you want to use regular, non-administrator kubeconfig files for access to the management cluster, after completing the configuration of identity management, configure RBAC by following the instructions in [Configure RBAC for a Management Cluster](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-iam-configure-rbac.html#rbac-mgmt).

-## **Connect kubectl to the Management Cluster**
+## Connect kubectl to the Management Cluster

 To configure identity management, you must obtain and use the admin context of the management cluster: